 Hypervisor

 The hypervisor mechanism is a fundamental part of virtualization infrastructure that is primarily used to generate virtual server instances of a physical server.
 A hypervisor is generally limited to one physical server and can therefore only create virtual images of that server (Figure 1).
-Similarly, a hypervisor can only assign virtual servers it generates to resource pools that reside on the same underlying physical server.
+Similarly, a hypervisor can only assign the virtual servers it generates to resource pools that reside on the same underlying physical server.
 A hypervisor has limited virtual server management features, such as increasing the virtual server’s capacity or shutting it down.
-The virtual infrastructure manager (VIM) provides a range of features for administering multiple hypervisors across physical servers.
+The VIM provides a range of features for administering multiple hypervisors across physical servers.

-Figure 1 - Virtual servers are created via individual hypervisor on individual physical servers.
+Figure 1 – Virtual servers are created via individual hypervisors on individual physical servers.
 All three hypervisors are jointly controlled by the same VIM.

 Related Patterns: